hyperplasma/hyplusite-exporter/README.md

 ### Custom Arguments

-- `--data-dir`: Root directory containing category/subcategory CSV files.
+- `--data-dir`: Root directory containing category/subcategory CSV files.Default: `data`
-  Default: `data`
-- `--output-dir`: Directory to save the downloaded HTML files and the index page.
+- `--output-dir`: Directory to save the downloaded HTML files and the index page.Default: `outputs`
-  Default: `outputs/hyplusite`
-- `--concurrent-downloads`: Number of posts to download concurrently.
+- `--concurrent-downloads`: Number of posts to download concurrently.Default: `5`
-  Default: `5`
-- `--batch-size`: Number of posts to process per batch.
+- `--batch-size`: Number of posts to process per batch.Default: `10`
-  Default: `10`
 - `--page-timeout`: Timeout for loading a page, in milliseconds.
   Default: `30000`

 ### Downloaded Files Structure

 - HTML files are saved in directories based on category/subcategory:
   ```
-  outputs/hyplusite/
+  outputs/
   ├── index.html
   └── <category>/
       └── <subcategory>/